-If you experience seasonal allergies, it can be difficult to tell the difference between typical allergy symptoms and COVID-19.
+And with COVID still spreading in our communities, it can be difficult to tell the difference between typical allergy symptoms and something more serious.

-1. Rajani said fever is one of the biggest differentiators between seasonal allergies and novel coronavirus.
-It can cause a fever; allergies cannot.
+Fever is one of the biggest differentiators between the two, Rajani said.
+COVID can cause a fever; seasonal allergies cannot.

 If you have a known history of allergies, consider this: If you do not have a fever, “try a stepwise approach with using your usual treatments, such as long-acting antihistamines or nasal sprays,” Rajani said.